ChrisUrrea/StartOfFuture/README.md

-the first step of your future
+The first step of your future.
 To the best, forward always.
 Who knows what the future holds?
 For the bold, the best awaits.